Family Boarding FAQ

 Ultimately, it is the responsibility of the Family Boarding Coordinator to ensure that there is a clear understanding between host family and Family Boarding student—before the school year begins—with regard to travel plans during holidays.

-The first step in applying to become a host for the Family Boarding Program would be to contact our Family Boarding Coordinator, Sarah Harvey, via email (email@example.com) or phone (250.370.6838).
+The first step in applying to become a host for the Family Boarding Program would be to complete the online form or contact our Family Boarding Coordinator, Alyssa Byrne, via email (email@example.com) or phone (250.370.6838).

-The Family Boarding Coordinator will be able to answer your specific questions and can send you our Family Boarding Host Application forms.
+The Family Boarding Coordinator will be able to answer any specific questions you may have.
 The application process is, understandably, very thorough: it is of the utmost importance that the match between family and student is as thoughtful and complementary as possible.